nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

 mp.checkOut(); // ambiguous! which checkOut?
 ```

-The call to `checkOut` is ambiguous, even though only one of the two functions is accessible. (`checkOut` is public in `BorrowableItem` but private in `ElectronicGadget`.)--before seeing whether a function is accessible, C++ first identifies the function that's the best match for the call.
+The call to `checkOut` is ambiguous, even though only one of the two functions is accessible. (`checkOut` is `public` in `BorrowableItem` but `private` in `ElectronicGadget`.)

+That's in accord with the C++ rules for resolving calls to overloaded functions: before seeing whether a function is accessible, C++ first identifies the function that's the best match for the call.
+It checks accessibility only after finding the best-match function.

+In this case, the name `checkOut` is ambiguous during name lookup, so neither function overload resolution nor best match determination takes place.
+The accessibility of `ElectronicGadget::checkOut` is therefore never examined.

 To resolve the ambiguity, you must specify which base class's function to call: